elastic/helm-charts/README.md

 For example, if you want to deploy an Elasticsearch `7.7.1` cluster, use the corresponding `7.7.1` [tag][elasticsearch-771].

-However, we are not releasing new charts versions for each new patch version of the Elastic products, so if a chart for the latest patch version doesn't exist, you can use the latest chart with the same **MAJOR.MINOR** version and override the Docker image tag to the latest patch version with the `imageTag` value.
+However, we don't expect to release new charts versions, so if a chart for the latest patch version doesn't exist, you can use the latest chart with the same **MAJOR.MINOR** version and override the Docker image tag to the latest patch version with the `imageTag` value.

 For example, if you want to deploy an Elasticsearch `7.17.5` cluster, use the corresponding `7.17.3` [tag][elasticsearch-7173], with `imageTag=7.17.5` value.

-The `master` version of these charts is intended to support the latest pre-release versions of our products, and therefore may or may not work with current released versions.
-Note that only the released charts coming from [Elastic Helm repo][] or [GitHub releases][] are supported.

 ### Stack Versions